statamic-rad-pack/shopify/docs/content/en/frontend/storefront-api.md

 ### setCartSubtotal

 Updates the subtotal count with the `amount` passed to it.
-In our case we pass the subTotal of the whole checkout.
+In our case, we pass the subTotal of the whole checkout.

 ```js
 const setCartSubtotal = amount => {